ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

     </div>

 As ever, designing systems requires making trade-offs, and we've made several here.
 For one thing, we've replaced a simple system with a more complex one.
 Whether that is a good trade-off for your context is for you to decide.

-A very last note: building something _really good_ often means striving for better than an imposed SLO.
-You might not be happy with the bare minimum of e.g. 99.9% availability.
-Your customers might not be either.
-It can be worth considering making your alerts stricter than necessary to encourage you to keep improving reliability or performance.
-Be careful with page-level alerts though, this is usually not worth waking people up for – instead it's a job for notification-level alerts.

 Good luck!
 I wish you alerts that are less noisy than mine were before I started writing this post.